Felix Jen – 01 July 2022 – 15 min read

 Modern production facilities follow a multi-stage photomasking process of copper etching.
 This process of photomasking is actually incredibly important in the whole production process is repeated multiple times in various production aspects.

 First, the copper layer is covered with a layer of wet “photoresist.”
 Photoresist is a thin UV sensitive layer which is inert to the chemicals used in the etching stage.
 Next, a 1:1 representation of the Gerber file for the copper layer is printed onto a transparent film in negative format.
-This creates a black and white image of the Gerber on the film which is overlayed on the photoresist-covered copper.
+This creates a black and white image of the Gerber on the film which is overlaid on the photoresist-covered copper.
 A strong UV light is shown on the laminate to “cure” the photoresist that is exposed.
 This copper laminate is then washed to get rid of uncured photoresist.

 What we are left with is a copper layer with cured photoresist where there should be copper.
 Our laminate panel is then dumped into an extremely harsh chemical etching solution which aggressively eats away any unprotected copper that is not covered with photoresist.
 The board is then washed and photoresist “stripped” off in a chemical process.